To contact the Board confidentially, email: Board@cthumane.org

 William A. Haines, DVM

-To reach a member of our staff, please address an email to the individual you would like to contact and submit to: email@example.com
+To reach a member of the staff, please address an email to the individual you would like to contact and submit to: firstname.lastname@example.org

 Gordon G. Willard